-Every time I see this Todd Merrell Antiques magazine ad, which I find weirdly compelling, I invariably end up at his website and am suddenly transported into some dark Middle Earth underworld, where I feel I might be asked to retrieve an amulet with the help of a talking dog with eyes as big as saucers or something.
-Normally, dark, blocky, pseudo-primitive furniture doesn’t appeal to me, but this particular …read more
+I find this Todd Merrell Antiques magazine ad weirdly compelling.
+If you end up at his website (now defunct) it’s like being transported into Middle Earth or the underworld.
+You might have to retrieve an amulet with the help of a talking dog with eyes as big as saucers or something.

 Posts Tagged ‘room divider’